Herman Miller Aeron vs Steelcase Leap: Ultimate Showdown

 The price gap is not small.

-In fact, it’s big enough to make a case that the Steelcase Leap and the Herman Miller Aeron are not direct competitors, as they’re not competing at the same price point.
+In fact, it’s big enough to argue that the Steelcase Leap and the Herman Miller Aeron aren’t direct competitors, as they’re not competing at the same price point.

 But what if you have a team of 10 people?